matejMartinc/SEKE_keyword_extraction/README.md

 Install dependencies if needed: pip install -r requirements.txt

-All datasets except openKP are available in this repository: https://gitlab.com/matej.martinc/tnt_kid
+We downloaded all datasets except openKP from this repository: https://gitlab.com/matej.martinc/tnt_kid

 The openKP dataset is available on Hugging Face, use the "parse_openKP.py" to obtain and preprocess the data.